- 1/4 cup steak sauce

 - In a bowl, combine the steak sauce and 2 tablespoons of coating mix.
 Crumble beef over mixture and mix well.
 Shape into four 3-1/2-in. patties.
 Dip both sides of patties in remaining coating.
 Place on an ungreased baking sheet.

-- Bake at 350° for 20 minutes or until a thermometer reads 160° and juices run clear, turning once.
+- Bake at 350° until a thermometer reads 160°, about 20 minutes, turning once.
 Serve on buns with lettuce.
 Yield: 4 servings.